dlvx/rpn-calculator-cli/Readme.md

 An operator needs that the operands stack contains at least 2 elements, otherwise it will be disregarded.

-### Trade-offs

-While working on the unit tests, I found the following scenario:

-Let's say the user inputs:

-*+ 1 - 2*

-You could expect the resulting stack to be [1, 2] cause none of the operators have two preceeding operands to work with.

-Instead, the resulting stack is [-1, 2].

-This happens because when the code finds the **-**, due to the operands stack having only the number **1**, it performs the operation **0 - 1**.

-I have identified the lines of code that cause this and will work on a solution.

-While not exactly a critical error, it is a design choice that could confuse the users due to the unexpected result.

 ### Extending the app

 Let's say you want to extend this app, maybe create a React framework or a server that executes the calculation given an HTTP request.